$ 50Order from the powerHouse Arena Shop

 The book evokes the strong bond between art and literature, and of ekphrastic writing that evokes images by highlighting hidden relationships and implied mysteries.
 The result is a moving collection of poems and short stories revealing the profound state of existence and the fate of our torment, the inevitability of suffering, and of our helplessness from pain.

 Roger Ballen is one of the most important photographers of his generation.
 He was born in New York in 1950 but has been living and working in South Africa for over 30 years.
-Over the past fifty years his distinctive style of photography has evolved using a simple square format in stark and beautiful black and white.
-In his earlier works his connection to the tradition of documentary photography is clear but through the 1990s he developed a style he describes as ‘Ballenesque’.
-Over the past two decades, Ballen has employed drawings, painting, collage and sculptural techniques to create enigmatic, mysterious sets to create his images in.
+Over the past 50 years his distinctive style of photography has evolved using a simple square format in stark and beautiful black and white.
+In his earlier works his connection to the tradition of documentary photography is clear but through the 1990s he developed a style he describes as “Ballenesque”.
+Over the past two decades, Ballen has employed drawings, painting, collage and sculptural techniques to create enigmatic, mysterious sets for his images.
 Roger Ballen has invented a new hybrid aesthetic in these works but one still rooted firmly in photography.

 Gabriele Tinti is an Italian poet, writer and a recipient of the 2018 Montale Poetry Award.

 He has worked with the J. Paul Getty Museum, the Metropolitan Museum of Art, the British Museum, the Los Angeles County Museum of Art, the National Roman Museum, the Capitolini Museums, the Archeological Museum in Naples, the Ara Pacis Museums and the Glyptothek of Munich composing poems for ancient works of art including the Boxer at Rest, Discobolus, Arundel Head, Ludovisi Gaul, Victorious Youth, Farnese Hercules, Hercules by Scopas, Elgin marbles from the Parthenon, Barberini Faun and many other masterpieces.